web-native/docs/chtml/v060/specs/scoped-html/README.md

 </html>
 ```

-Its model would look like this:
+Its strucutral API would now be:

 ```html
 html